 After a little over an hour, it was time to eat.
 From the endive tarts to the dessert (a delicious chocolate lava cake), everything was quite tasty.
 While I still don’t think I’m head chef material, I can at least say I learned a few new recipes and techniques from one!

-Have you ever taken a cooking class?
+Have you ever taken a cooking class while traveling?
 Tell us about it in the comments!